Estate Litigation · Will Contests

 What are the three elements of the undue influence presumption?

 Pennsylvania courts recognize a presumption of undue influence when the challenger establishes three elements: the testator had weakened intellect, a person in a confidential relationship with the testator received a substantial benefit under the will, and that person had the opportunity to exert influence.
-When all three are established, the burden shifts to the will’s proponent.
+When all three are established, the burden shifts to the will’s proponent to prove the will was freely made.

-How hard is it to prove undue influence in Pennsylvania?
+How is a will contest based on undue influence filed in Pennsylvania?

 What evidence do courts consider in undue influence cases?